lijok/docs/decision-records/1-store-documentation-in-git.md

 A GUI is required for team members outside of engineering to write and modify decision records.

 Documenting higher level view of microservices has to be done in the `documentation` repo, if the codebases of said microservices are separate.

+Documentation can be checked out locally, making it available when offline, and at a more convenient, familiar location.